Why should Java developers have all the fun with Ruby on Rails?

 Light-weight architectures continue to gain currency, even on the heels of Microsoft's massive .NET framework effort.
 Two authors say the small-footprint Rails framework can provide more of an "an architecture out-of-the-box" for some Web application development.

-Microsoft .NET coders can get on the Rails bandwagon, too, say Jeff Cohen and Brian Eng, authors of a new book,
+Microsoft .NET coders can get on the Rails bandwagon, too, say Jeff Cohen and Brian Eng, authors of a new book, Rails for .NET Developers.

 The two authors had been working with Microsoft development tools for years when they discovered "Rails," as the combination of the Ruby language and the Rails framework are commonly known, and they were immediately impressed with the architectural approach of the new language.